canelacho/javascript/README.md

 # Why I love Javascript!!!

-Métodos útiles con Array y Object en Javascript

-A lot of new things make easier ourt life when we have to code.
+A long time ago, I started develop for the web with ASP and PHP but I was looking for a lenguage to make great things and the only one who offers me to work in the Front-end and the Backend was Javascript.
+It is everywhere, is nice, have a lot of peolple collaborating around the world... it was easy, don't you think?
+The choosed one was JS.

+Today I consider myself as a Fullstack developer, JS evangelizer and lover of JS Technology, I enjoy a lot share with others my knowledge and teach how to use it!

+I use MEVN Stack but maybe tomorrow I'll be using other JS stuff, maybe I will use other tools because I'm always learning and improving myself, and of course, I'm always open to new technologies.

-I try to use the latest functions and options, so I can create an current behavior, repeating is the best way to remember something and improve your learning.
+This is July 2018, I will try to use the latest functions, methods and options in JS.
+This help me to memorize details and structures.
+Repeating is the best way to remember something and improve your learning.
+If you find this information in the future, maybe isn't new stuff but belive me, right now this features are so cool!

-I will show you things like:
+### I will show you things like:
-"Template String / Template Literal"
+- "Template String / Template Literal"
-"Arrow functions"
-"strict mode"
+- "strict mode"
-"Methods with Array and Objects"
+- "Methods with Array and Objects"
+- "Arrow functions"
-"Destructuring Array and Objects"
+- "Destructuring Array and Objects"

 What do you need to know before check this material ?
-1 - An Internet Browser like Google Chrome or Mozila Firefox (not other because you will need to use the console to watch the exercises).
+1. An Internet Browser like Google Chrome or Mozilla Firefox (because you will need use the developers tools like the console to watch the execution of the exercises).
-2 - An text editor like Visual Studio Code, Atom, Sublime Text, WebStorm, NotePad, Vim, etc... ii's up to you but you need one!.
+2. A text editor like Visual Studio Code, Atom, Sublime Text, WebStorm, NotePad, Vim, etc... ii's up to you but you will need one to watch the files downloaded!.
+3. At least you have to know how to download projects from git, obvious, you should download this material.
-3 - Enjoy the material!
+4. Enjoy the class!

-The structure of the all the examples is:
+The structure of the all examples is:
-Each folder have a name and contain an index.html file who call the scripts.js in the /js folder that have the javascript code to run.
+> Each folder have the name of the topic to explain and it contain an index.html file who call the scripts.js in the /js folder that have the javascript code to run.

 ---